 The archive of Allen Freer reflects the full spectrum of his activities and interests, both professional and personal.
-It is a rich resource for students of twentieth-century British poetry, fine art, the decorative arts (especially pottery), the art and poetry of war (especially of the First and Second World Wars), printmaking, watercolour drawing, book illustration, private press printing, art collecting, and the teaching of creative writing and English literature.
+It is a rich resource for students of 20th-century British poetry, fine art, the decorative arts (especially pottery), the art and poetry of war (especially of the First and Second World Wars), printmaking, watercolour drawing, book illustration, private press printing,art collecting, and the teaching of creative writing and English literature.

 There are significant numbers of letters from:

-- the potters Michael Cardew, Jim Malone, Katherine Pleydell-Bouverie and Lucie Rie
+- Ceramists such as Michael Cardew, Jim Malone, Katherine Pleydell-Bouverie and Lucie Rie;

-- private press printers, notably Simon Lawrence of the Fleece Press, Douglas Cleverdon of Clover Hill Editions, John Randle of the Whittington Press, David Wishart of the Hayloft Press, and Will Carter of the Rampant Lions Press
+- Private press printers, notably Will Carter of the Rampant Lions Press, Douglas Cleverdon of Clover Hill Editions, Simon Lawrence of the Fleece Press, John Randle of the Whittington Press, and David Wishart of the Hayloft Press.